napari/docs/docs/naps/9-multiple-canvases.md

 Slice state for each layer is currently stored on the Layer model.
 Again, see [NAP-4 for previous discussion](https://napari.org/stable/naps/4-async-slicing.html#existing-slice-state).
 This NAP proposes to move this state off the Layer instance, into a specific Layer Slice instance.
 This is what will allow multiple slices of a single layer to be visualized simultaneously. *Table 1* lists the attributes related to slice state that will be moved in this work from each Layer class into corresponding Layer Slice classes.

 > Note: some layers include "seleciton" information (Points, Shapes, and Tracks).
-How selection is handled in multicanvas view is TBD at this point.
+These will be considered as Layer-level concepts, unrelated to the proposed changes.

 ***Table 1** - Layer attributes that hold slice data.
 These attributes will be moved from the Layer onto individual Layer Slice objects (one Layer Slice per Layer per Canvas).*
 > TODO: make this a list or figure out a way to center it [name=Ashley A]